jgreth0/iot/README.md

 # John Greth's IOT Utils

 This utility runs in the background and coordinates the functionality of home internet-of-things devices.
+Much of the configuration is hard coded in C++.
+This repo should be taken as a starting point or as a set of examples and not as a complete/polished solution.
 Some features include:

-- (MISSING) Turning on a dehumidifier when outside humidity is high
-- (DONE) Turning on an air filter at specified times, but not when the TV is on (to avoid the noise).
+- (DONE) Turning on an air filter at specified times.
-- (MISSING) Turning on outdoor lights when the sun goes down and turning them off once everyone is home.
+- (DONE) Turning on outdoor lights in the evening.
 - (DONE) Logging when devices turn on and off to estimate power usage.
+- (DONE) Simulate the linkage between a smart plug and a smart switch.
+- (MISSING) Turning on a dehumidifier when outside humidity is high.

 These features rely on underlying capabilities:

 - (DONE) Controlling and checking the state of smart plugs and switches.
-- (PARTIAL) Detecting the presence of the TV and everyone's cell phones on the network.
+- (PARTIAL) Detecting the presence of devices on the network.
 - (MISSING) Fetching weather condition and forecast from noaa (weather.gov) including temperature, humidity, and sunset/sunrise times.

 This utility is designed to be run 24/7 as a background process (or part of a background process) so that changes in device state can be recorded as they happen.

-In the current state, the server starts to misbehave if it runs continuously for over a month.
-There must be some kind of leak but it is difficult to debug errors that happen so infrequently.

 ## Installation